RoeiArpaly/roeiarpaly/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Machine Learning projects.
-- 📫 How to reach me: https://www.linkedin.com/in/roei-arpaly/
+- 📫 Feel free to reach me: https://www.linkedin.com/in/roei-arpaly/

 <!--
 **RoeiArpaly/roeiarpaly** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.